 Identifying Voles in your home’s lawn

-Voles are a common problem for many homeowners in Chapel Hill, Cary or Raleigh, NC.
-Voles are about five inches long, resembling brown meadow or field mice, and also dig or burrow underneath grassy lawns.
+Voles are a common problem for many homeowners in Chapel Hill, Cary and Raleigh, NC.
+Voles are about five inches long, resembling brown meadow or field mice, and dig or burrow underneath grassy lawns.

-Voles, like most rodents, will reproduce multiple times a year, and there’s a strong chance that there will be multiple voles in one nest or infestation.
-Voles are herbivores that eat plants and vegetation, and they’re infamous for destroying the tree bark, flowers, perennial roots, bulbs and seeds of the plants around homes and residences.
+Voles, like most rodents, will reproduce multiple times a year, producing nests with many voles present together.
+Voles are herbivores, meaning they have a plant-based diet.
+Because of this they’re infamous for destroying the tree bark, flowers, perennial roots, bulbs and seeds of the plants around homes.

 How We Can Help With Vole Removal

-Poisons or baits (such as anticoagulants, brodifacoum, or bromadiolone) can be used, but should be done with extreme caution so as to not contaminate unintended targets, or even humans in the area.
+Poisons or baits (such as anticoagulants, brodifacoum or bromadiolone) can be used but with extreme caution so as to not contaminate the area for people.
 Old-fashioned techniques such as filling tunnels or holes with chemicals or flammable liquids (like gasoline or kerosene) are discouraged since they can cause even more damage due to weak or incomplete tunnel collapse.